JimDesu/basis-lang/spec.md

 - **Commas are required.** Implicit parameters in the slash-list are separated by commas, exactly as in the regular parameter list.
 Whitespace alone is not a separator.
 - **The `/` does not introduce a new indentation grouping level.** The slash is a separator within the signature, not the head of a nested block.
 A signature that wraps across lines does so under the signature's ordinary continuation context; the `/` does not change the indentation discipline.
 - **The result designator (§3.7) may not name an implicit context parameter.** The `-> name` clause selects from regular parameters and receivers only.
-Implicit parameters are caller-injected context, not output channels; designating one as the expression-position result would conflate context resolution with productive output.
+Implicit parameters are caller-injected context, not output channels; designating one as the expression-position result would conflate context resolution with CREATE output.

 ### 3.7 The `-> name` Result Designator